xhajnal/video_bees/README.md

 1. install [Python 3.9](https://www.python.org/downloads/)

 ## HOW TO INSTALL
+1. As we use only Python.
+2. (Optional) We recommend using virtual eviroment (e.g. [conda](https://docs.conda.io/en/latest/), [pyenv](https://github.com/pyenv/pyenv)) before the following step
-As we use only python, the only installation are non included libraries, which you can simply install with command
+3. get non-standard libraries, which you can simply install with command:

 `>> pip install -r requirements`